UPDATED SEPTEMBER 23, 2019

-Last week on July 2, 2019 the United States Patent and Trademark Office formally adopted a new rule requiring that all foreign trademark applicants must be represented by U.S. counsel.
-The new rule goes into effect on August 3, 2019.
-Below, we explain the rationale for the new rule and how it will affect foreign trademark owners.
+On July 2, 2019 the United States Patent and Trademark Office (“USPTO”) formally adopted a new rule requiring that all foreign trademark applicants must be represented by U.S. counsel.
+The new rule went into effect on August 3, 2019.
+Below, we explain the rationale for the new rule and how it affects foreign trademark owners.

 - Beginning August 3, 2019 all foreign applicants applying for trademark protection in the U.S. must be represented by U.S. counsel before the USPTO.